Team-SDIoT/SDIoT_Events/README.md

 # SDIoT
 ## About us
 SDIoT is the most exclusive, invitation-only, network of high-caliber professionals who want to make the mark in the field of Smart Devices and Internet of Things.
-We leads our Students on their technological transformation, providing innovative nextgeneration technology solutions and services that leverage deep industry expertise and an extensive partner community.
+We lead students on their technological transformation, providing innovative nextgeneration technology solutions and services that leverage deep industry expertise and an extensive partner community.